Pupil Premium

 Schools have the autonomy to spend the funds as they wish, with the aim of reducing the attainment gap between Pupil Premium and non-Pupil Premium children.
 The Government and governors hold schools to account with regard to the impact of this spending and schools are required to publish information on their website.

-Please click here for our Pupil Premium Strategy Update 2022 23
+Pupil Premium Strategy Update 2022 – 2023

 To read more about Pupil Premium Funding on the gov.uk website, please click here